qteatime/kate/docs/source/dev/manual/model/cartridges.rst

    Namespaces and names can only contain lower-case latin letters, hyphens, and dots.
 Each side must have at least one letter, and the whole identifier cannot exceed 255 characters.
-These restrictions are used to prevent :term:`spoofing`, where an attacker chooses a different-but-sufficiently-similar name to confuse users into granting them access or information that players think they're giving someone else.
+These restrictions are used to prevent :term:`spoofing attacks <spoofing attack>`, where an attacker chooses a different-but-sufficiently-similar name to confuse users into granting them access or information that players think they're giving someone else.